gvwilson/sensibleadventures/cloudherd/reboot.md

 Chapter 5.
 Swimming and Conversation
 - goals
-  - a burst of adrenaline after the slowness of the previous chapter
+  - Thokmay's fall into the pond is a burst of adrenaline after the slowness of the previous chapter
     - which should be fixed...
   - Noxy can't fool herself any longer about her abilities
   - backstory about her father